davidjerleke/embla-carousel/README.md

 **`goTo(index: number)`**
 Goes to item that matches passed index.
 If loop is enabled the carousel will seek the closest way to passed index.

-**`changeOptions(options: options)`**
+**`resize(options: options)`**
-Reinitializes the carousel with passed options.
-This will do all the calculations and setup the carousel from scratch.
+Useful when you're planning to change slide widths for different breakpoints or similar.
+This will do all the calculations and reinitialize the carousel with passed options.

-**`destroy()`**
-Removes all styles applied to DOM nodes and kills all event listeners for this Embla instance.

 **`on(event: string, callback: function)`**
 Subscribes to a custom Embla event by firing the passed callback.
 Below is a list of events you can subscribe to: